Injury Modifications

 When to Seek Professional Care

-- →Pain persists despite fit adjustments
+- →Pain persists despite bike fit adjustments

-- →Swelling, redness, or warmth
+- →Swelling, redness, or warmth around knee

-- →No improvement after 2-3 weeks
+- →No improvement after 2-3 weeks of rest and fit correction

 General Principles